-Politics and punk rock go hand in hand, but their relationship got a little deeper in the early-1980’s when hardcore bands across the country were spitting venom at society, Reagan, and pretty much anything else mainstream America was forcing down the throats of disaffected youth.
-This was especially true in Texas where outfits like The Dicks, Big Boys, MDC and Really Red all lashed out against their straight-laced surroundings.
+Politics and punk rock have always gone hand in hand, but the relationship got a little deeper in the early-1980’s when hardcore bands across the country spat endless venom at society, Reagan, and pretty much anything else mainstream America was forcing down the throats of disaffected youth.
+This was especially true in Texas where The Dicks, Big Boys, MDC and Really Red all lashed out against their straight-laced surroundings.
 Teaching You The Fear compiles Really Red’s entire recorded output, some of which has been nearly impossible to find for decades.

-The band hailed from the ultra-conservative city of Houston, and they were not shy about their opinions.
+The band hailed from ultra-conservative Houston, and were not shy about expressing their opinions.
 Over the course of 44 tracks they mouth off on a variety of issues, including racism, starvation, nuclear war, entertainment as commerce, and the mob mentality of small-minded punks.
-With such intense socio-political fervor it’s not surprising they found a supporter in Dead Kennedys singer Jello Biafra, who remastered and released this double-disc retrospective on his Alternative Tentacles label.
+With such intense socio-political fervor it’s not surprising Dead Kennedys singer Jello Biafra was a big fan, remastering and releasing this double-disc retrospective on his Alternative Tentacles label.

-The liner notes, which feature an interview with Really Red’s singer Ronald “U-Ron” Bond detailing how hard it was to be interested in underground culture in a haven of extreme conservatism, are almost as crucial as the music.
-They also explain why the band frequently ignored punk and hardcore convention – quite simply, they already had a good decade or so of music fandom in them before hardcore was hatched, as evidenced by Bond’s stories of seeing The MC5, Velvet Underground and 13th Floor Elevators live in his teens.
+The liner notes are essential too, featuring an interview with Really Red’s singer Ronald “U-Ron” Bond, who details how hard it was to be part of an underground culture in a haven of extreme conservatism.
+He also explains why the band often ignored punk and hardcore convention – quite simply, they already had a good decade or so of music fandom in them before hardcore was hatched, as evidenced by Bond’s stories of seeing The MC5, Velvet Underground and 13th Floor Elevators live in his teens.
+Fascinating stuff.